 Unencrypted Endpoint Drive

-An unencrypted endpoint drive refers to a Windows or macOS device drive that does not have data encryption applied.
-Data on such drives is not protected by encryption, making it vulnerable to unauthorized access if the device is lost or stolen.
+An unencrypted endpoint drive on a Windows or macOS device stores data without encryption, making it vulnerable to unauthorized access if the device is lost or stolen.

 Creating a new Unencrypted Endpoint Drive policy